Planning and Rendering: Towards Product Poster Generation with Diffusion Models: Experiments

 \subsection{Quantitative Analysis}

-\textbf{Comparison with SOTA Poster Generators.} As mentioned above, combining image-inpainting and poster layout generation methods can be seen as a naive solution to EPG.
-To verify the superiority of P\&R, we combine three image-inpainting methods with a SOTA layout generator CGL-GAN~\cite{cgl-gan} and compare their generated posters with ours.
+\textbf{Comparison with SOTA Poster Generators.} As mentioned above, combining image-inpainting and poster layout generation methods can be seen as a naive solution to PPG.
+To verify the superiority of P\&R, we combine three pre-trained image-inpainting models with a SOTA layout generator CGL-GAN~\cite{cgl-gan} and compare their generated posters with ours.

 As Table~\ref{tab1} shows, our method performs the best on FID-image and CLIP-score, which indicates that the style of background images generated by our RenderNet is closer to that of product posters.
 We also calculate the average BQ and LR.
 The results show that the images generated by our method are more suitable to serve as product posters, and our generated layouts achieve a better visual balance.
 We take the SD-inpaint method as an example to compare our method with SOTA poster generators qualitatively.
-As Figure~\ref{fig: pipeline} shows, although the SD-inpaint method can generate realistic background images, the content of the background images is too complex to have sufficient space for visual components, which results in a high failure rate of layout generation.
+As Figure~\ref{fig: pipeline} shows, although the pre-trained SD-inpaint model can generate realistic background images, the content of the background images is too complex to have sufficient space for visual components, which results in a high failure rate of layout generation.
 Our method can generate an appealing background with the superiority of transmitting product information.

 \textbf{Comparison with SOTA Layout Generators.} To verify the advantages of our PlanNet, we compare the PlanNet with SOTA layout generators, including LayoutDM~\cite{inoue2023layoutdm}, FlexDM~\cite{inoue2023flexdm} and BoxNet~\cite{wang2023box_net}.
 Based on their official codes, we train these models on PPG30k.
 The comparison result is shown in Table~\ref{tab2}.
 Because of making fuller use of text and image features, our method achieves the best on FID-layout and Max IoU metrics.
 Additionally, to verify the impact of layout on background generation, we use the RenderNet to generate background based on the layout results of four methods.
 The images generated from the results of the PlanNet achieve the best on FID-image and CLIP-score metrics, which proves that our PlanNet is more beneficial for downstream image generation.
 Meanwhile, the result of the user study indicates that our PlanNet arranges various elements with better composition.
+As shown in Table~\ref{cgl}, we also compare the performance on public CGL-Dataset, which further proves the superiority of PlanNet.